Canaano-Akkadian language

+A letter from Abi-Milku of Tyre to the king of Egypt.

 Canaano-Akkadian or Amarna Canaanite is an ancient Semitic language which was the written language of the Amarna letters from Canaan, Alashiya and Amurru.
 It is a mixed language with mainly Akkadian vocabulary and Canaanite grammatical features.
 It has been variously described as a Canaanite dialect of Akkadian, Canaanite coded in Sumero-Akkadian cuneiform and a purely scribal language.

 Linguistic features

 Canaano-Akkadian combined the Akkadian lexicon with Canaanite grammar, which influenced the syntax and morphology of the language.
 As such, the hybridization manifested in numerous ways, including: